wp-plugins/secure-html5-video-player/readme.txt

 == Changelog ==

+= 3.10 =
+* Fixed Settings links in plugin list to prevent spilling over to other plugin items.

 = 3.9 =
 * Recognizes Firefox support for MP4 video playback.
 * Prioritizes MP4 video playback in the ordering of the video sources.